Kylie Jenner Talks About Travis, Stormi & Her Self-Made Billionaire Status On ‘The Ellen Show’ Spoilers

 Ellen DeGeneres sat down with Kylie Jenner and momager Kris Jenner in advance of the premiere episode of The Ellen Show set to air on September 9, the first day of the new season.

-For this special occasion, a few spoilers have been spilled with videos and Instagram uploads blasting about what happened when the Keeping Up with the Kardashians regulars showed up to jabber with the fun-loving talk show host.
+For this special occasion, a few spoilers have been spilled with videos and Instagram uploads showing what happened when the Keeping Up with the Kardashians regulars showed up to jabber with the fun-loving talk show host.

 During the upcoming segment, Ellen took time to tease the 22-year-old KUWTK star about the fascinating braid that fell well below her waist.
 Ellen asserted that the groomed hairdo was long enough for her to use as a jump rope while Kylie admitted that was unsure about how to sit in a comfortable way while rocking the super long style.